phugoid/django-simple-multitenant/README.rst

 	class CompanyForm(TenantModelForm):
 	    class Meta:
 	        model = Company
+	        exclude = ['tenant']

 Note that we don't need to worry about filtering the options available for each form field.
+You should exclude the tenant form field as above, not out of security concerns but rather to avoid complications while cleaning the form.

 Admin